Dracone makes a Face-Heel Turn by joining the villains, but they are not convinced of his corruption.

-Dracone decides to get the heroes to accept him into their team by helping them defeat the new threat, only for the heroes to deliberately leave Dracone badly defeated by the new villain.
+Dracone decides to get the heroes to accept him into their team by helping them defeat the new threat, only for the heroes to deliberately leave Dracone badly defeated by the new villain as a way to repay him.
 When he cries for help, they ignored him and went to chase off the new villain themselves.

 But in time, he relents and realizes that they had to act like that to stay safe, and rejoins them - this time for good.